On Solving Reachability in Grid Digraphs using a Psuedoseparator: Algorithm to solve reachability in the auxiliary digraph

-Since the graph $H$ is given implicitly in our algorithm, there is an additional polynomial overhead involved in obtaining its vertices and edges.
-However, the total time complexity would remain a polynomial in the number of vertices since the recursion depth is constant.
+Since the digraph $H$ is given implicitly in our algorithm, an additional polynomial overhead is involved in obtaining its vertices and edges.
+However, the total time complexity remains a polynomial in the number of vertices since the recursion depth is constant.

-\begin{lemma} Let $G$ be a grid graph on $m$ vertices and $H$ be a vertex induced subgraph of $\aux{G}$ having $h$ vertices.
-For every $\beta > 0$, \textsf{AuxReach} runs in $\widetilde{O}(\widetilde{h}^{1/2 + \beta/2})$ space and polynomial time. \end{lemma} \begin{proof} Since the size of a component $U$ in $\concom{\sep{H}{C}}$ might be too large, we will not explicitly store it.
-Instead we identify a component by the lowest index vertex present in it and use Reingold's algorithm on $\sep{H}{C}$ to determine if a vertex is present in $U$.
-Let $S(m,h)$ and $T(m,h)$ denote the space and time complexity functions respectively of \textsf{AuxReach}, where $G$ is an $m \times m$ grid graph and $h$ is the number of vertices in the graph $H$.
-As noted earlier the depth of the recursion is at most $d:= 3/(\log(1-\beta)^{-1})$.
+\begin{lemma} Let $G$ be an $m \times m$ grid digraph and $H$ be an induced subgraph of $\aux{G}$ with $h$ vertices.
+For every $\beta > 0$, \textsf{AuxReach} runs in $\widetilde{O}({h}^{1/2 + \beta/2})$ space and polynomial time. \end{lemma} \begin{proof} Since the size of a component $U$ in $\concom{\sep{H}{C}}$ might be too large, we will not explicitly store it.
+Instead we identify a component by the lowest index vertex in it and use Reingold's algorithm on $\sep{H}{C}$ to determine if a vertex is in $U$.
+Let $S(m,h)$ and $T(m,h)$ denote the space and time complexity functions respectively of \textsf{AuxReach}, where $G$ is an $m \times m$ grid digraph and $h$ is the number of vertices in the digraph $H$.
+As noted earlier the depth of the recursion is at most $d:= \lceil -3/\log(1-\beta)\rceil$.